LSHTM-GHECO/DM4HEE_RCode/README.md

 #### Manuscript Workflow

+The manuscript folder contains:

+* The original THR model R script: THR_Model.R

+* The model used within the VOI code: THR_Model_VOI.R

+* The code which runs the VOI analyses: VOI.R

+* All necessary data files to run the relevant R scripts: life-table.csv, hazardfunction.csv, cov55.csv.

+* The excel version of the model which was downloaded from "https://www.herc.ox.ac.uk/downloads/decision-modelling-for-health-economic-evaluation" written by Andrew Briggs, Mark Sculpher and Karl Claxton [last accessed 25/08/2021]

 ### How to Cite this Work
-Prior to the release of the corresponding manuscript, please cite any code used from the course or the repository as per stated within our License: "Jack Williams[1], Nichola R. Naylor[1] and Andew Briggs, 2021, "Decision Making for Health Economic Evaluation R Code.
+Prior to the release of the corresponding manuscript, please cite any R code used from the course or the repository as per stated within our License: "Jack Williams[1], Nichola R. Naylor[1] and Andew Briggs, 2021, "Decision Making for Health Economic Evaluation R Code.
 [1]Equal contribution/Joint First Author"

 Once the manuscript has been published, please use this citation.
 [This will be updated once the citation is finalised].

 ### Other information
 Please do not attempt to make changes to the original repo.
-Please contact chilgithub@lshtm.ac.uk and either Nichola or Jack will respond.
+Please contact chilgithub@lshtm.ac.uk, either Nichola or Jack can then respond to any queries.